plow-technologies/rescript-linter/README.md

 Rules are defined in `lib/rules`.

-Currently, there are two rules available
+Currently, there are three rules available

 1. `DisallowedFunctionRule` - Disallow the use of certain functions like `string_of_int`
 2. `DisallowedOperatorRule` - Disallow the use of certain operators like `|>`